 Wondering where to eat in London?
-Living as close to London as I do has a lot of benefits, including being able to visit some wonderful London restaurants regularly.
+Living as close to the capital as I do has a lot of benefits, including being able to visit some wonderful London restaurants regularly.
 I’m excited to share my favourites with you.

-Reservations are pretty much essential for all of the restaurants I have listed, so do book in advance.
-You can book online for most of them.
+Reservations are pretty much essential for all of the restaurants I have listed, so please do book in advance to avoid disappointment

 My Favourite London Restaurants